Lithuanian Tatars of the Imperial Guard

 The Lithuanian Tatars of the Imperial Guard (Tartares Lituaniens de la Garde Impériale / Imperatoriškosios Gvardijos Lietuvos totoriai) were a light cavalry squadron of Napoleon's Imperial Guard, in the service of the French Army from 1812 to 1814.
-The Lithuanian Tatars, descendants of Crimean Tatars, were organized into a single squadron at the beginning of the Russian Campaign.
+The Lipka Tatars, descendants of Crimean Tatars, were organized into a single squadron at the beginning of the Russian Campaign.
 Their first commander was Squadron Leader Achmatowicz, who was killed at Vilnius and succeeded by Captain Ulan, who led the unit through the remainder of the war.
 Following the First Abdication of Napoleon, all foreign units were disbanded, and the regiment followed.

 Origins

 The appellation "Tartars" was commonly used in the 17th and 18th centuries, but "Tatars" has become the common usage in recent times.

 During the 14th century, several families from Tatar tribes in Crimea followed Grand Duke Vytautas to Lithuania, where they served as his personal guard at Trakai Island Castle.
-After the Polish-Lithuanian union in 1385, the Tatars divided and formed communities in several villages.
+After the Polish–Lithuanian union in 1385, the Tatars divided and formed communities in several villages.

 Unlike the Christian Lithuanian people, the Tatars were Muslims; they were granted religious freedom and were exempt from taxes, but still had to provide military service.
-In the 18th century, after the partition of Poland and Lithuania by Russia, Austria, and Prussia, the Tatars fell under Russian rule.
-Some Tatar volunteers served in the Polish Army after the creation of the Duchy of Warsaw by Napoleon in 1807.
+In the 18th century, after the Partitions of Poland and Lithuania by Russia, Austria, and Prussia, the Tatars fell under Russian rule.
+Some Tatar volunteers served in the Army of the Duchy of Warsaw after the duchy's creation by Napoleon in 1807.